Topics Map > Media Delivery > Kaltura > Kaltura Getting Started

 What happens to my media when I leave UW-Madison?

 If you are leaving the university, please delete media that is no longer needed.
-If you would like to transfer ownership of your media to another user, please follow this tutorial: Kaltura - Media Collaboration: Changing media ownership, adding editors and publishers.
-Users can also submit a bulk ownership transfer request by following the instructions in Kaltura - Requesting changes including ownership, download, co-editor/co-publisher/co-viewer and restoring deleted media (UW-Madison) .
+If you would like to transfer ownership of your media to another user, please follow this tutorial: Kaltura - Media Collaboration: Changing media ownership, adding co-editors, co-publishers, and co-viewers.
+Users can also submit a bulk ownership transfer request by following the instructions in Kaltura - Forms for requesting bulk changes to Kaltura media (UW-Madison) .

 Should I caption my video?